ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

 ``esmvaltool_tutorial``.

 Now, let's change our working directory in a terminal window to ``esmvaltool_tutorial``.
-Then, we run a text editor called Nano to open the configuration file:
+Then, we run a text editor called Nano to have a look inside the configuration file:

 ~~~bash
   cd esmvaltool_tutorial